Hussein-Al-Zuhile/Shimmery/README.md

 )
 ```
 ## Feedback and Stars 🌟
-* If you find Shimmary useful, we'd appreciate your feedback and a **star** on GitHub!
+* If you find Shimmery useful, we'd appreciate your feedback and a **star** on GitHub!
 Your support helps us improve and maintain the library.
 * **Give Feedback:** Share your thoughts, report issues, or suggest improvements [here](https://github.com/Hussein-Al-Zuhile/Shimmery/issues/new).

 ## Contact Information